• Skip to primary navigation

 Gluten free - as long as you use certified gluten free oats this recipe is absolutely suitable for those who have allergies.

-PB&J - this recipe really does taste like PB&J and we'm not sorry for that.
-It’s pretty special.
+PB&J - this recipe really does taste like PB&J and we're not sorry for that.
+Itโ€™s pretty special.

 Long storage - if you follow the tips and steps below you will ensure you have a dry granola which can last for a few weeks.
-But we can guarantee it won’t last that long!
+But we can guarantee it wonโ€™t last that long!

-You’ll only need simple accessible ingredients to make this homemade peanut butter granola.
-Here’s what you’ll need:
+Youโ€™ll need only simple, accessible ingredients to make this homemade peanut butter granola.
+Hereโ€™s what youโ€™ll need:

 Ingredients for making peanut butter granola in various bowls.

-Old fashioned oats - We like using jumbo old fashioned oats in this granola recipe as we find they make the best clusters.
+Old fashioned oats - we like using jumbo old fashioned oats in this granola recipe as we find they make the best clusters.
 You can substitute for quick or rolled oats which are smaller if you like, they will still work, but we find the big ones chewier and best for the job.

-Honey roasted peanuts - We love using honey roasted peanuts in this recipe as they just elevate it to another level.
-However, you can switch out for just plain roasted and salted, or even just raw peanuts.
+Honey roasted peanuts - we love using honey roasted peanuts in this recipe as they just elevate it to another level.
+However, you can switch out for plain roasted and salted, or even just raw peanuts.
 It still works, but we think the honey roasted nuts really work the best.

-Peanut butter - We recommend using natural smooth peanut butter as it’s looser which helps when you are stirring the granola ingredients all together.
+Peanut butter - we recommend using natural smooth peanut butter as itโ€™s looser which helps when you are stirring the granola ingredients all together.
 The mixture gets fairly stiff because we want those clusters, but you may get away with something like a soft spread peanut butter.

-How to make it
+๐Ÿ“– How to make peanut butter granola

 Follow these simple steps for how to make this delicious peanut butter granola: